protex/hexo-custom-fields/README.md

 # hexo-custom-fields
 A Hexo plugin that allows the default Markdown source files to be used as custom fields

-## Motive

-I am a front-end developer originally.
-I used many CMS throughout the years and with many of them it was common to have custom fields.
-Which is a functionality that allows the coder to be able to include just snippets of text or an image path into a template.
-I wanted to try a static-site generator more deeply and chose Hexo which I like so far.
-It is just missing an easy way to include custom fields directly from your Markdown source files.
-That's exactly what this plugin is trying to solve!

 ## Installation

 NPM